ytyulkinaxway/axway-open-docs/content/en/docs/central/integrate_with_webhooks.md

 }
 ```

-For the example provided, the following information will be required when a consumer subscribes to a catalog asset from the AMPLIFY Unified Catalog.
+For the example provided, the following information will be required when a consumer subscribes to a catalog asset from the Amplify Unified Catalog.

 ![custom subscription definition](/Images/central/custom_subscription_definition.png "Custom Subscription Definition")

 ## Subscription events

-A `SubscriptionUpdatedEvent` event is triggered when an action is taken on a subscription to a catalog asset in the AMPLIFY Unified Catalog.
+A `SubscriptionUpdatedEvent` event is triggered when an action is taken on a subscription to a catalog asset in the Amplify Unified Catalog.

 Click [subscriptionEventSchema.json](https://axway-open-docs.netlify.app/samples/central/subscriptionEventSchema.json) to download a sample of a subscription event schema.

 * **type**: The type of the event, declared as a string.
 Accepts `SubscriptionUpdatedEvent` value.
-* **consumerInstance**: The referenced consumer instance object created to publish the asset to the AMPLIFY Unified Catalog.
+* **consumerInstance**: The referenced consumer instance object created to publish the asset to the Amplify Unified Catalog.
 * **subscription**: The payload contains the subscription object to a catalog asset.
 * **$subscription.currentState**: The state of the subscription.
 Accepted values: REQUESTED, APPROVED, ACTIVE, REJECTED, UNSUBSCRIBED, UNSUBSCRIBE_INITIATED, FAILED_TO_SUBSCRIBE, FAILED_TO_UNSUBSCRIBE.
 * **$subscription.currentStateDescription**: Description of the state.
 You can use it to provide a reason for rejection, a message to the provider when subscribing or unsubscribing, or a reason for a failure.